Batch Ingest

 Note that there is a single region specified for two entities: the SQS queue and the origin S3 bucket.
 Both entities must exist within the same region.

-Example: Multiple autoingest sources and buckets ingested to the same table and transform
+Example: Register multiple autoingest sources and buckets for the same table and transform

 You can also register multiple autoingest sources and object stores for a table using the same transform.
 A GCP configuration sources its notifications from a PubSub topic, Azure sources notifications from a Service Bus, and AWS sources notifications from a Simple Queue Service.
 Each autoingest task continuously ingests data in batches into autoingest_table